vickyngo-code/Port_Scanner/README.md

 # Port_Scanner
-A multithreaded port scanner written in Python using socket
+A multithreaded port scanner written in Python using socket.
+Given an IP, a start port and an end port, the scanner will check if the ports in between (inclusive) are open.

 # TODO:
 Add command line argument parser.